School of Nursing

 Students should refer to the Student Handbook for a more comprehensive discussion of University and school expectations, regulations, and policies.
 Students need to familiarize themselves with the contents of the online Student Handbook.

 Students are encouraged to become actively involved in the Associated Students of Nursing.
-Student representatives are invited to attend the Undergraduate Faculty Council, Master's Faculty Council, Doctor of Nursing Practice Faculty Council, Doctor of Philosophy Faculty Council, Spiritual Life and Wholeness Committee, and Diversity Committee, where they may contribute to the decision-making process.
+Student representatives are invited to attend the Undergraduate Faculty Council, Master's and Doctor of Nursing Practice Faculty Council, Doctor of Philosophy Faculty Council, Spiritual Life and Wholeness Committee, and Diversity Committee, where they may contribute to the decision-making process.

 The following student organizations enable students to participate in cultural, social, professional, and citizenship aspects of University life.